nchammas/flintrock/README.md

 ## Usage

 Here's a quick way to launch a cluster on EC2, assuming you already have an [AWS account set up](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html).
+Flintrock works best with Amazon Linux.
+You can get the latest AMI IDs [from here](https://aws.amazon.com/amazon-linux-2/release-notes/).

 ```sh
 flintrock launch test-cluster \